BradleyMarie/plyodine/README.md

 # plyodine
-A high-performance PLY file parser for C++23
+A high-performance PLY file reader and writer for C++23